Behat/MinkExtension/doc/index.rst

 making it easy to do this sort of matrix testing without having to maintain the multiple browser installations yourself.

-* `BrowserStack's sample repository for integration with Behat <https://github.com/browserstack/behat-browserstack>`_
+* `BrowserStack's sample repository for integration with Behat Mink <https://github.com/browserstack/behat-mink-browserstack>`_